SAFCSP-Team/set-project/README.md

 ### Problem

-Create a `setChar` to store characters using the HashSet class.
+Create a `setChar` class to store characters using the HashSet.

 ### Implementation